Kim Min-ju: 2018–2021: Produce 48, Iz*One, solo activities

 From June to August 2018, Kim represented Urban Works on Produce 48.
 On the finale episode, she eventually placed eleventh and thus joined the show's final debut lineup, Iz*One.
 On October 29, 2018, she officially debuted as a member of the group with the release of their first extended play (EP) Color*Iz.

-In 2019, Kim starred in the film The Fault Is Not Yours, which was premiered in May at 20th Jeonju International Film Festival.
+In 2019, Kim starred in the film The Fault Is Not Yours, which premiered in May at the 20th Jeonju International Film Festival.
 It was recorded prior to her appearing in Produce 48.

 In June 2020, Kim was chosen as a co-host for the South Korean music program Show!
 Music Core.

 2021–present: Solo career, return to acting and new agency

 After Iz*One's disbandment on April 29, 2021, Kim returned to Urban Works.
 On October 7, her company officially announced that she will promote as an actress.

 On September 1, 2022, Kim departed Urban Works and signed a contract with Management Soop.

 In 2022, Kim starred in the historical drama The Forbidden Marriage, an adaptation of the same webtoon, for which Kim received the Best New Actress Award at the 2022 MBC Drama Awards.